confluentinc/ksql/docs/tutorials/connect-integration.rst

 Profit
 ------

-At this point, data should automatically start flowing in from Postgres to KSQL!
-You can confirm this by running ``DESCRIBE CONNECTOR "jdbc-connector";``.
+At this point, data should automatically start flowing in from Postgres to KSQL.
+Confirm this by running ``DESCRIBE CONNECTOR "jdbc-connector";``.
 Your output should resemble:

 .. code::